gurbaaz27/Group_26_CS335_Project/README.md

         - `src/ast_plot.png`
         - `src/ast.dot`
         - `Makefile`
-- [ ] Milestone 5: Activation Record and Intermediate Code Generation
+- [x] Milestone 5: Activation Record and Intermediate Code Generation
     - Due on: 10.04.2022
     - Now that you can create AST and Symbol Table for a semantically meaningful program, it is time to generate Intermediate code (3-address code, 3AC) with support for run-time activations.
     - Deliverables
         - `src/parser.py`
         - `src/utils.py`
         - `src/classes.py`
+        - `Makefile`
+- [ ] Milestone 6: The Destination
+    - Due on: 22.04.2022
+    - In this last part of the project, you will generate code for the target assembly.
+    - Deliverables
+        - `src/parser.py`
         - `Makefile`